-- 1. In the left-hand area, select the signal to which you want to add a script. - 2.
+- 1. In the left-hand area, select the signal that is to be added to the script. - 2.
 Enter the desired script in the central input field. - 3.
 Optional: Use the play icon in the upper right corner to run the script and check the validity. - 4.
 Click on Next.